George’s High School Hacks For Year 12 Students

 I Struggle With:

 My worst subject is English, although recently I’ve managed to improve and develop a more cohesive understanding of the topic.
 My poor grades in the area originate from a distaste for reading traditional literature such as Shakespeare – causing me to feel unmotivated.
 Fortunately, overcoming this has improved my work ethic in the subject and it is probably the subject I spend my most time on now.
+The Beginner’s Guide to Acing HSC English is a good online resource to help you get started.

 My school holidays are usually spent attending the Matrix Holiday Accelerated Courses, although when I don’t attend them, I self-study.
 For example, during the Christmas long break I managed to complete at least 3-4 hours of work to read material that I knew I would learn in the new term.
 This would generally be split into two sessions, one before and then after lunch.
 That allowed me time in the evening to still relax and enjoy my holidays while still working ahead and giving myself an advantage when term started.